Entropy

 linking information theory to the geometry of statistical models.

 Entropy and KL divergence provide the language for comparing distributions.
-In Part 13,
+In the next page on convergence,

 we study probabilistic convergence - the mathematical conditions under which estimators and sample distributions approach